-- To provide you with information or services that you request from us or which we feel may interest you;
+- To provide you with information or service that you request from us to which we feel may interest you

-- To allow you to participate in any interactive features of our service, when you choose to do so; and
+- To allow you to participate in any interactive features of our service, when you choose to do so

 - To notify you about changes to our service.